 - We improved the messages that are logged when there is a problem around version control and the Team Server.
 To take a look at the logs, click Help > Open Log File Directory.

-- Links from the App Store documentation are now opened in an external browser.
+- Links from the Marketplace documentation are now opened in an external browser.

 Microflow & Association Source Improvements

 With this release, we have optimized the data-fetching performance of list views and template grids using a microflow or association source.
 From now on, if a list view or template grid contains a widget that gets its data over an association (for example, a data view or text box), that associated data will be fetched within the same network request as the main widget’s data.